 - Bratwurst with sauerkraut 3%

-The food on Christmas Eve in Germany is often quite humble and does not take a lot of preparation.
+Frankfurter sausages and Bratwurst are the Christmas sausages of choice, but these are easy to prepare and not very expensive.
+The traditional Christmas eve dinner in Germany is often quite humble and does not take a lot of preparation.
 This is because they are saving themselves for the big festive meal on Christmas Day!

-Christmas Day (Erster Weihnachtstag) Traditonal German Christmas Dinner
+Christmas Day (Erster Weihnachtstag) The Traditional German Christmas Dinner

 The food on Christmas Day in Germany is the highlight for many.
 According to the survey of the German Food Association in 2020, this is a list of the favourite German Christmas dinners: